The first ever Exotic Yoga Retreat was a yoga and wine holiday in Puglia.

 Buy the good stuff.
 If this means spending a little more and drinking a little less, go for it!
 When you pay closer attention, you will definitely notice the difference, and your body will thank you for it.
 Practicing yoga tunes us into the subtle energy that flows in and around us — drinking a good quality wine steeped in nature and tradition just feels good.

 Make it a ritual.
 Get an ice bucket for your white wine (and rosé) and a decanter for the red, which generally benefits from some ‘breathing’ time before serving.
 Heck, you would benefit from taking a few deep breaths before sipping, too!
 Pour your wine into clear glasses so you can enjoy its color and clarity.
-Lastly, don’t overfill them — you might be tempted to drink more than you need.
+Last of all, don’t overfill them — you might be tempted to drink more than you need.

 Cheers!
 And we will hope to share un verre with you on one of our yoga and wine holidays soon.